farmerkeith/circuits/readme.md

 12 May 2018.
 Added MOSFET diode for high voltages.
 Restructured the folder with separate folders for each general topic.

-25 May 2016.
+25 May 2018.
 Started study of VLDO regulators.

+30 May 2018.
+Working on IR2110 driver and components for ngspice - switches and various voltage sources so far.